fireundubh/playwithfire/unity.md

 - [dotPeek](https://www.jetbrains.com/decompiler/): a free .NET decompiler by JetBrains
 - [dnSpy](https://github.com/dnSpy/dnSpy): an (abandoned) open source .NET decompiler by 0xd4d

-> **Note:** dotPeek is preferable for exporting decompiled output to solutions and creating PDBs; however, dnSpy can decompile some long methods that dotPeek will stub out.
-That said, dotPeek produces more accurate IL than dnSpy, owing to the fact dnSpy relied on the ILSpy 2.x engine. dotPeek receives updates while dnSpy is abandoned.
+You should be using dotPeek under most circumstances, filling out any stubbed out methods in the decompilation output with dnSpy.

-{.is-info}
+dotPeek produces more accurate IL than dnSpy, owing to the fact dnSpy relied on the ILSpy 2.x engine.
+In addition, dotPeek is actively supported by a major company while dnSpy is abandoned.

 ## Patching